jesskins/provigilance/README.md

   - Key features and functionalities.
   - How the design is brought to life in the final product.
   - Any technical constraints or challenges overcome.

+### Key Features

+#### Pages

+Book

+The booking page is ideally going to serve as a request appointment form, to display to potential clients availability over the coming 12 months.
+Utimately, being able to directly book from the website is impractical, as due to the service type extensive communication is required to work out the correct package required for the client.
+In the interest of passing the CRUD functionality for the assessment, this has been adapted into a more typical booking system with the intention of being drawn back at a later release.
+Instruction from [dev genius](https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78) was utilised to create this page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>